harrison-caudill/ipo-sim/README.md

 upcoming IPO/direct-listing/foo.
 See the part in the license about us making no rep or warrant?
 Yeah, we mean that.

+If people would like additional features, you have three options:

+1. Use the Source, Luke

+2. File a ticket and maybe in my free time between working to eliminate diabetic retinopathy, securing america's commercial space infrastructure from Chinese/Russian/Korean/Martian cyber attack, and raising a tiny infant, I'll get to it.

+3. Ask someone else to use the source.

+There are a number of convenience APIs available to make it easy to customize your own questions, but this is NOT a WYSIWYG system and will require some pythoning.
+If you haven't the time, inclination, and experience to customize it, then ride with the existing questions.

 I recommend it be used to help guide your decision-making process;
 please don't use this tool to file your taxes.